anmuchow/NPIspeedCOVID/README.md

 ## Setup

 The combined dataset described in the manuscript is located in the **Data** folder.
 This file will need to be unzipped.
 The program used to conduct the analyses described in the manuscript is located in the **Programs** folder.
-The output generated from this program is included in the **Output** folder.